pocketzworld/creator-docs/pages/learn/studio/guides/examples/kaiju-king.md

 "Kaiju King" is a multiplayer game project that takes players on a journey of becoming the ultimate kaiju ruler.
 This breakdown captures the process of bringing this game to life, showcasing the key features and mechanics used during development.

 <Note>
-Kaiju King is a Template that ca nbe found in the Highrise Stuido Hub.
+Kaiju King is a Template that can be found in the Highrise Stuido Hub.
 </Note>

 ## **Key Features**